dessalines/thumb-key/README.md

   - You can also add or subtract columns if you want, but the layout must remain a grid.
 I **highly recommend** sticking with the 3x3 layout.
 - Add the new keyboard to the [KeyboardLayout.kt file](https://github.com/dessalines/thumb-key/blob/main/app/src/main/java/com/dessalines/thumbkey/utils/KeyboardLayout.kt), with a new higher index.
 - Either open a pull request, or an issue, linking your new keyboard file.
 I'll handle the rest of the work.

+## Theming guide

+To add a custom theme:

+- Use google's [Material 3 custom theme generator](https://m3.material.io/theme-builder#/custom), and save your `Theme.kt` file.
+- Copy the theme into `Color.kt` like the others.
+- Add the theme to the `ThemeColor` enum in `Types.kt`
+- Add a translation string in `strings.xml` for your theme name.
+- Add the theme to the `colorPairs` in `Theme.kt`

 ## Support / Donate